fcchit/overlapnetvlad/README.md

 python train/train.py
 ```

-The function **evaluate_vlad** is specifically for evaluating the coarse searching method using global descriptors.
+The function **evaluate_coarse** is specifically for evaluating the coarse searching method using global descriptors.

 ## Acknowledgements